What is Celiac Disease?

-Celiac disease is triggered by consumption of the protein called gluten, which is found in wheat, barley and rye.
+Celiac disease is a serious genetic autoimmune disease triggered by consumption of the protein called gluten, which is found in wheat, barley and rye.
 When people with celiac disease eat foods containing gluten, their immune system responds by damaging the finger-like villi of the small intestine.
 When the villi become damaged, the body is unable to absorb nutrients into the bloodstream, which can lead to malnourishment.

 Learn more about celiac disease risk factors, symptoms, diagnosis, related diseases and statistics by visiting www.BeyondCeliac.org.

-Research is conflicting, but studies estimates that up to 18 million Americans have non-celiac gluten sensitivity ('gluten sensitivity').
-That’s 6 times the amount of Americans who have celiac disease.
-Gluten sensitivity can cause the same symptoms as celiac disease, but does not cause the same kind of intestinal damage.
+Research is conflicting, but studies estimates that up to 18 million Americans have non-celiac gluten sensitivity (‘gluten sensitivity’).
+That’s 6 times more than the number of Americans who have celiac disease.
+Gluten sensitivity can cause many of the same symptoms as celiac disease, but does not cause intestinal damage.

 Learn more about gluten sensitivity by visiting www.BeyondCeliac.org/ncgs.